CUBASE TECHNO TUTORIAL

 Module 6 - Mixing & Mastering

-No one is going to want to hear your track if it sounds like a mess, so it's really important to get the elements of your mix balanced together.
+No one is going to want to hear your track if it sounds lifeless, messy or dull, so it's really important to get the elements of your mix balanced together properly.
 Jay explains that you need to think of 3 different axis whilst mixing rather than just left / right stereo spread.
-We teach different methods in gaining stereo width and reverb is used along with volume automation to take care of 'front to back' mixing.
-During the mixing stage, Jay bumps into a 'low-end' problem at high volumes which needs addressing.
-In the final lesson Jay shows you the best way to approach basic mastering with Cubase stock plugins and you'll learn his 7 step approach to home mastering.
+You'll learn different methods in gaining separation and how to use a reference track to assist you.
+On top of this, Jay will teach you how to separate your mix into groups and separate the low end from the rest so the mix can be more finely tuned.
+In the final lesson Jay shows you the best way to approach basic mastering with Cubase stock plugins, what to look out for when referencing and lots of other tips and tricks.

 Cubase is an incredibly powerful DAW, capable of the highest level of professional music production.
 In order to learn it, you need a tutorial with the same level of professionalism, and teachers who are passionate about helping you become a better producer.